Best of Icy Strait and Juneau Two Port Package

 An approximate 15 to 40-minute walk, or an approximate 3-minute gondola ride is required to reach your departure location depending on where your ship is docked.
 Full details will be provided in your electronic ticket upon confirmation.
 Exclusive Wildlife and Bear Search

 Please note: Wildlife sightings can never be guaranteed.
-However, this tour can re-position quickly, and there is a much higher chance of sightings than with the slow moving, large tour groups.
-Due to the remote environment, the bathroom facilities are limited and there is one restroom break provided in the middle of the tour for guests.
-Please take this into consideration when booking this tour.
+However, this tour can re-position quickly, and there is a much higher chance of sightings than with the slow-moving, large tour groups.
+Due to the remote environment, the bathroom facilities are limited, and there is one restroom break provided in the middle of the tour for guests.
+Please consider this when booking this tour.

-An approximately 5 to 25 minute walk, or an approximately 5 minute shuttle ride (not included, approximately $5 US per person) is required to reach your departure location.
+An approximately 5-minute walk, or an approximately 5-minute shuttle ride (not included, approximately $5 US per person) is required to reach your departure location.
 Juneau City with Glacier View and Hatchery

 Juneau is one of the most unique state capitals in the United States.
 While not technically an island, the city is only accessible by air or sea, adding to its distinct charm.
 This exciting excursion will provide you with a thorough orientation of Juneau, including a stop at the famous Brotherhood Bridge for a stunning view of the majestic Mendenhall Glacier.